How to Catch a Fish? A Step by Step Guide

 Electrofishing

 During electrofishing, electricity is used to stun the fish.
-This method is often used by scientists to take samples of fish populations.
-This method is also used to determine species composition, abundance, and density.
+Scientists often use this method to take samples of fish populations.
+This method also determines species composition, abundance, and density.

-Also, fish that are stunned by electrofishing don’t suffer any long-term effects; they quickly go back to how they were before.
+Also, fish stunned by electrofishing don’t suffer any long-term effects; they quickly return to how they were before.

 Basnig

-Basnig is a traditional fishing technique used in the Philippines that combines the use of fish-attracted lamps and bag nets.
+Basnig is a traditional fishing technique in the Philippines that combines fish-attracted lamps and bag nets.

 This net is fastened to numerous auxiliary masts and outrigger booms that can be detached from the ship.
-Also, electric lights and generators are frequently used in modern fishing to draw in fish and squid.
+Electric lights and generators are frequently used in modern fishing to draw in fish and squid.

 Fishing line attractors